emareg/paper-checker/README.md

 # PaperCheck

 PaperCheck is a python script that searches for simple grammar mistakes in scientific english texts.
 Unlike other grammar checkers it is free and tailored for scientific texts, such as papers.
-It might find words that pass a spell check but are most likely not be intended in a scientific context, such as "angel" vs. "angle".
+It might find words that pass a spell check but are most likely not intended in a scientific context, such as "angel" vs. "angle".

 ## Getting Started